-We have concluded the 2024-2025 Bay Area Heat Mapping Campaign!
-Look out for news about a Extreme Heat Summit, coming August 2025.
+We have concluded the 2024–2025 Bay Area Heat Mapping Campaign!
+Look out for news about an Extreme Heat Summit, coming August 2025.

-This work would not be possible without the support from the Schmidt Family Foundation, the National Oceanic and Atmospheric Administration Urban Heat Island Initiative 2024, the Partnerships for Climate Justice in the Bay Area at The Haas Center for Public Service, Pete Cerneka and Students for a Sustainable Stanford, Acterra, CAPA Strategies, the City of Palo Alto, the City of East Palo Alto, the Mayor of Menlo Park, Youth Community Service, and Belle Haven Action.
-Last but certainly not least, all our volunteers!
-Our work is only possible because of the long-term investment from the government in institutions such as NOAA, the National Weather Service, and Campaigns to address the impacts of Urban Heat Island across cities throughout the U.S.
+This work would not be possible without the support from the Schmidt Family Foundation, the National Oceanic and Atmospheric Administration Urban Heat Island Initiative 2024, the Partnerships for Climate Justice in the Bay Area at The Haas Center for Public Service, Pete Cerneka and Students for a Sustainable Stanford, Acterra, CAPA Strategies, the City of Palo Alto, the City of East Palo Alto, the Mayor of Menlo Park, Youth Community Service, and Belle Haven Action — and all our volunteers.

 Climate change exacerbates and increases the incidence of extreme heat events.
 According to NOAA, extreme heat consistently leads to the deadliest outcomes of all weather events annually.
 Understanding how heat impacts our communities is increasingly necessary.